College Houses successful because of the teamwork between various parties. The roles in the partnership are detailed below.

 The House Mentor is a College faculty member or administrator who has particular knowledge or expertise about the house's theme and can provide guidance and support to house activities.
 Each College House must have a House Mentor.
 It is the responsibility of the house members to identify a mentor for their group.
 The role of the mentor is to assist members in developing their house and program by making a connection with the house and the academic community.
 The mentor should have regular contact with house leaders and the Assistant Residential Life Coordinator to make sure things are going smoothly.
 Meet the Spark House Mentors and Theme House Mentors.

-Assistant Director for Residential & First-Year Programs
+Residential Life Coordinator for Residential & First-Year Programs